UNFPA Humanitarian Response

 Clients can order these Reproductive Health Kits for Emergency Situations through UNFPA Procurement Services.
 In emergency situations, orders will be delivered on average 2 to 7 days after finalization of the budget.

-If you are interested in ordering RH kits from UNFPA, please review the manual on Inter-agency reproductive health kits for crisis situations, available in (En, Es, Fr, Ar).
+If you are interested in ordering IARH kits from UNFPA, please review the Manual: Inter-Agency Emergency Reproductive Health Kits for Use in Humanitarian Settings.
 The manual provides detailed information on the contents of the kits and guidance on meeting reproductive health needs in humanitarian settings.

 The emergency procurement team is on hand to provide expertise, assist with the ordering process, and assess reproductive health needs with the help of Technical Advisors from the UNFPA Humanitarian Office.
 For further information, please visit UNFPA.